ldipotetjob/scalacassandra/README.md

 echo ${dd_create_table} | bin/cqlsh
 ```
 note: *If cassandra **is installed as a service** in your OS, it is NOT necessary to go to the installation directory of cassandra, so you can replace a piece in the previous lines and instead of **bin/cqlsh** can use **bin/cqlsh**.
-So you can execute the previous line from every where.*
+So you can execute the previous line from everywhere.*

-For windows users is mandatory and for OSX or Linux users who wish to use the cqlsh console, these are the two commands to be executed from the Cassandra console:
+For windows users is mandatory and for OSX or Linux users who wish to use the cqlsh console, these are two commands to be executed from the Cassandra console:

 ```sql
 CREATE KEYSPACE keyspacetest WITH replication = {'class': 'SimpleStrategy', 'replication_factor' : 1};